vinnyroundfoot/Riot-Table/README.md

     <rtable id="tab" filter="column: gender, value: male" ></rtable>

 > **remarks:**
-- you can only filter on only one column at a time.
+- you can filter on only one column at a time.
 - ending the value with '*' let you filter on the beginning of the string

 ####**styles**